dbroncosfan1133/liri-node-app/README.md

 ++++++ Important ++++++
 ******************************************************************************
-You must have the modules listed below installed on your PC in the same file location as the cloned files.
+You must have the dependencies listed below installed on your PC in the same file location as the cloned files.
 Node.js can be installed here: https://nodejs.org/en/.
-All other packages can be installed in a bash terminal using npm.
-You must run "npm init" in bash BEFORE installing the npm packages.
+All other dependencies can be installed in a bash terminal using npm.
+You must run "npm init" in bash BEFORE installing the npm dependencies.

 -node.js
 <br>